voytas75/PowershellFramework/helpers/Aspects.md

     *Versioning*: By default, the Function Importer will assume the imported function is the latest version.
 If versioning is required, users can manually manage versioning within the PAF module.

-17. Function Export and Import."
-This functionality will enable users to export their custom functions to files for sharing and backup purposes.
-It will also allow users to import functions from files or online repositories, expanding the library of available functions and promoting community collaboration.
-18. Function AI Code Suggestion.
+7. Function AI Code Suggestion.
-19. Function Output Format: Allow users to configure the default output format for function results, such as plain text, JSON, or HTML.
-20. Debugging Mode: Include an option for users to enable a debugging mode that provides detailed logs and error messages for troubleshooting.
+8. Debugging Mode: Include an option for users to enable a debugging mode that provides detailed logs and error messages for troubleshooting.
-21. Function Exclusion: Allow users to specify functions they want to exclude from the automated discovery process.
+9. Function Exclusion: Allow users to specify functions they want to exclude from the automated discovery process.
-22. User Function Templates.
+10. User Function Templates.

     Let's expand on the idea of "User Function Templates" for the Powershell Awesome Framework (PAF).
 User Function Templates would provide users with predefined structures for creating specific types of functions, streamlining the process of writing new functions for common tasks.
 Here's how it could work: